-2 Expected Professional Standards
+2. Expected Professional Standards

-- 2.1 All staff, governors and volunteers as appropriate to the role and/or job description of the individual, must: - place the well-being and learning of pupils at the centre of their professional practice. - have high expectations for all pupils, be committed to addressing underachievement, and work to help pupils progress regardless of their background and personal circumstances. - treat pupils fairly and with respect, take their knowledge, views, opinions and feelings seriously, and value diversity and individuality. - model the characteristics they are trying to inspire in pupils, including enthusiasm for learning, a spirit of enquiry, honesty, tolerance, social responsibility, patience, and a genuine concern for other people. - respond sensitively to the differences in the home backgrounds and circumstances of pupils, recognising the key role that parents and carers play in pupils' education. - seek to work in partnership with parents and carers, respecting their views and promoting understanding and co-operation to support the young person's learning and well-being in and out of school. - reflect on their own practice, develop their skills, knowledge and expertise, and adapt appropriately to learn with and from colleagues. - ensure that the same professional standards are always applied regardless of culture, disability, gender, language, racial origin, religious belief and/or sexual identity. - 2.2 Teachers are required to comply with the Teachers' Standards September 1st 2012, in particular Part 2 Personal and Professional Standards. - 2.3 All staff governors and volunteers must be familiar with and act in accordance with Part 1 of Keeping Children Safe in Education DfE July 2015
+- 2.1.
+All adults, as appropriate to the role and/or job description of the individual, must: - Place the well-being and learning of pupils at the centre of their professional practice - Have high expectations for all pupils, be committed to addressing underachievement, and work to help pupils progress regardless of their background and personal circumstances - Treat pupils fairly and with respect, take their knowledge, views, opinions and feelings seriously, and value diversity and individuality - Model the characteristics they are trying to inspire in pupils, including enthusiasm for learning, a spirit of enquiry, honesty, tolerance, social responsibility, patience, and a genuine concern for other people - Respond sensitively to the differences in the home backgrounds and circumstances of pupils, recognising the key role that parents and carers play in pupils' education - Seek to work in partnership with parents and carers, respecting their views and promoting understanding and co-operation to support the young person's learning and wellbeing in and out of School

+- Reflect on their own practice, develop their skills, knowledge and expertise, and adapt appropriately to learn with and from colleagues - Ensure that the same professional standards are always applied regardless of culture, disability, gender, language, racial origin, religious belief and/or sexual identity - 2.2.
+Teachers are required to comply with the Teachers' Standards September 1st 2012, in particular, Part 2 Personal and Professional Standards.All adults must be familiar with and act in accordance with the most recent versions of the following documents: - Part 1 of Keeping Children Safe in Education DfE (statutory) - Working Together to Safeguard Children HM Government (statutory) - Prevent Duty Guidance HM Government (statutory) - 'The Prevent Duty Departmental Advice for Schools and Childcare Providers' DfE - 'Guidance for Safer Working Practice for those Working with Children and Young People in Education Settings' (non-statutory). - 2.3.
+An employee who fails to bring a matter of concern to the attention of senior management and/or the relevant agencies is likely to be subject to disciplinary action.

-3 Confidentiality
+3. Confidentiality